-However, I would consider a bit more before purchasing it for a younger child.
+However, I would consider it a bit more before purchasing it for a younger child.
 With young children, introducing too many sewing concepts in a machine that is too complicated can be overwhelming.

-Singer EZ Stitch Chainstitch Sewing Machine Review
+4. Singer EZ Stitch Chainstitch Sewing Machine Review

 The Singer EZ-Stitch sewing machine is a toy sewing machine geared towards children 8 years and up who are focused on learning only sewing basics.
 With such a girly appearance, it’s not going to appeal as much to young boys.

 You’ll receive three spools of thread, a plastic needle, needle threader, and measuring tape for completing projects.
 The plastic needle and protective cover will protect younger children who you may not feel comfortable working with a sharp, metal needle.

 As a lightweight, small sewing machine, it’s also much more prone to movement.
 You may have to fashion a holder for it on your table.

 Don’t expect to create any masterpieces with this sewing machine as it is a toy.
 And with a plastic needle, heavy-duty sewing is out of the question.